cue-lang/cue/doc/tutorial/basics/foldany.md

 This also works if a struct has more than one member.

-In general, any JSON configuration can be expressed as a collection of path-leaf pairs without using any curly braces.
+In general, any JSON object can be expressed as a collection of path-leaf pairs without using any curly braces.

 <!-- CUE editor -->